SurajSSingh/ML-Agents-Example/README.md

 3. Module-2: Prefabs for the complex environment and its script; used for Module 2 lessons.

 ## License
 This is released under the MIT License.
-See LICENSE.md
+See [LICENSE](./LICENSE) for details.